Numb11/Published-IOT-Smart-Home-Device/README.md

 between non-expert end users and the device itself.
 In this paper, we propose a simple, user-friendly, and cost- effective configurable smart mirror, which can display usefully relevant real-time information.
 This system is designed based on a low-cost Raspberry Pi paired with an LCD screen.
 The system can connect with a personal computer (PC) through the IEEE 802.15 wireless communication protocol.
-The preliminary results in this paper
+The preliminary results in this paper show the intuitive usability of the device in daily life.

 https://ojs.ukscip.com/journals/dtra/article/view/259/226